guedes/ldap_fdw/README.md

     make installcheck PGUSER=postgres

-Once ldap_fdw is installed, you can add it to a database.
-If you're running PostgreSQL 9.1.0 or greater, it's a simple as connecting to a database as a super user and running:
+Once ldap_fdw is installed, you can add it to a database connecting as a super user and running:

     CREATE EXTENSION ldap_fdw;

-If you've upgraded your cluster to PostgreSQL 9.1 and already had ldap_fdw installed, you can upgrade it to a properly packaged extension with:

-    CREATE EXTENSION ldap_fdw FROM unpackaged;

-For versions of PostgreSQL less than 9.1.0, you'll need to run the installation script:

-    psql -d mydb -f /path/to/pgsql/share/contrib/ldap_fdw.sql

-If you want to install ldap_fdw and all of its supporting objects into a specific schema, use the `PGOPTIONS` environment variable to specify the schema, like
-so:

-    PGOPTIONS=--search_path=extensions psql -d mydb -f ldap_fdw.sql

 Copyright and License
 ---------------------